User Agreement for PayPal Service

 3.2 Lifting your sending limit.
 To lift your sending limit, you must follow the steps that we will notify to you or publish from time to time (which we may set out in your Account Overview).

-3.4 Funding Source Limitations.
+3.5 Funding Source Limitations.
 In order to manage risk, PayPal may limit the Funding Sources available for a transaction.
-You may choose to continue with the transaction with the understanding that you may have fewer avenues available for dispute resolution should the transaction turn out to be unsatisfactory (for instance, if one of your Funding Sources is your credit card but, as a result of a limitation of Funding Sources, you cannot fund your PayPal payment by credit card, you will not have chargeback rights for the PayPal payment).
+If we limit a Funding Source, we will alert you that there is a higher than normal level of risk associated with the payment (for example and without limitation, a risk that the payment may be challenged to be unauthorised).
+Such a notice does not mean that either party to the transaction is acting in a dishonest or fraudulent manner.
+It means there may be a higher than normal level of risk associated with the payment.
+Funding Sources may be limited also if you make a PayPal payment through certain third party websites or applications.
+If your Funding Sources are limited, you may choose to continue with the transaction with the understanding that you may have fewer avenues available for dispute resolution should the transaction turn out to be unsatisfactory (for instance, if one of your Funding Sources is your credit card but, as a result of a limitation of Funding Sources, you cannot fund your PayPal payment by credit card, you will not have chargeback rights for the PayPal payment).

-- Quickly return any refunded or denied payment to your Balance or as appropriate, your original Funding Source; and
+- Quickly return any refunded or denied payment to your Balance or as appropriate, your original Funding Source (in some cases instead we may decide to not charge your original Funding Source); and

 - Return any unclaimed payment to your Balance within 30 Days after the date you initiated the payment.